Wages, pensions, plant investments still issues in GM strike

 IF THERE’S AN AGREEMENT:

 The strike would not end immediately.
 Bargainers would have to vote on a tentative agreement, followed by the union’s International Executive Board of officers and regional directors.
-Then factory-level union leaders, including local presidents and bargaining chairmen, would meet in Detroit and also vote.
+Then the General Motors Council of factory-level leaders, including local presidents and bargaining chairmen, also vote.
 If they approve it, then this group would also decide if workers would put down picket signs and go back to work.
 It’s likely, though, that the workers would stay on strike until after all members vote on the contract.
 That voting could take a week or longer.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.